Ensuring your baby’s safety and comfort while sleeping

 Safe, Snug and Secure Fit

-Your babies sleepwear should be slim fitting on the body, to avoid the danger of loose fabrics around their face.
-A baby who does not have the coordination or muscle tone to move a piece of fabric from their face is at an increased risk of SUIDS.
+Your baby's sleepwear should be slim fitting on the body, to avoid the danger of loose fabrics around their face.
+A baby who does not have the coordination or muscle tone to move a piece of fabric from their face is at an increased risk of SUIDS / SIDS.

-Make sure your babies sleepwear is fitted around the neck hole, has child-safe mechanisms (such as zips and press studs) and does not restrict their movement in a way that is dangerous (e.g. a rolling babies arms should not be contained).
+Make sure your baby's sleepwear is fitted around the neck hole, has child-safe mechanisms (such as zips and press studs) and does not restrict their movement in a way that is dangerous (e.g. a rolling baby's arms should not be contained).

 Healthy Body Positioning